jonfryd/tifoon/README.md

-# Tifoon: Port Scanner Diff Application
+# Tifoon: Open Network Ports Monitoring

+This is an attempt to create an application in Java which can effectively monitor open ports in networks of host machines/devices by comparing consecutive scans against a known "good" baseline.

+Open services/ports is a significant security threat, which is why monitoring what ports are open and exposed makes it easier to manage this risk and stay alert if something change.
+This could potentially indicate that a host has been compromised by a trojan/worm, although there could be many benign reasons for such an event, of course.

+Currently Tifoon relies on the world class `nmap` port scanner from which it reads the output, as well as a diff algorithm using [JaVers](http://javers.org/) for determining changes to open ports reported in a concise, easy to read manner.

 # Building

-JDK 8 and Maven 3 is required to build from command line.
+JDK 8 and Maven 3 is required to build Tifoon from command line.

 Clone the repository and execute Maven from the root directory: